 If you are deleting a clause in the Will and replacing it with new wording or amending the wording, then use clause 2.3.
 Refer to the clause you are deleting.
 It is best to set out the wording for the whole new clause here in the Codicil.
 Rather than trying to refer to certain words phrases or sentences of the original clause in the Will as being deleted and replaced with new ones or in a schedule (if the wording is lengthy or complex).

 If using a schedule in the codicil, refer to the number of the schedule here, and then fill in the schedule.
 In the schedule to this guide, which is below, you will find a sample of helpful clauses that you might like to use to help you word your new clause.
 You can copy and paste them into the Codicil template.

 If you are adding a new clause, use clause 2.4 for this.
 As before, it is best to set out the wording for the whole clause here or in a schedule.
 If using a schedule, refer to the number of the schedule here, and then fill in the schedule.
 As noted above, the schedule to this guide has a sample of helpful clauses that you might like to use.

-Delete any of clauses 2.2 to 2.4 that you do not need to use in the codicil document.
+Delete any of clauses 2.2 to 2.4 that you don’t need to use.

 3. Codicil Confirmation